xrdocs/programmability/_tutorials/pyats-series-adding-and-removing-configuration.md

 In this new episode, we will see how to add configuration to a device, confirm the changes (looking at operational data).
 We will then compare three ways to remove configuration to go back to default.
 We will do all this changes using pyATS.

+We will manipulate Segment Routing Traffic Engineering in today's use case.
+We will send traffic from a source to a destination and influence the traffic's path using Segment Routing Policies.

 Manipulating configuration can be done with pyATS but it might not be the ideal tool for you.
 Here, we use pyATS because we are in a lab and we can't break anything (most important, we don't care if we do).
 Based on your use case, you might consider other tools like Ansible or NSO.
 {: .notice--info}